JoeTheGuitarist/Mbed-OS-3-Docs/README.md

 This repository contains no code.
 Instead, we're using it as an entry point for mbed OS 3, as well as a central location for release-related documentation (such as Known Issues), and for filing bugs that span multiple components.

-## Current release

-Note that this is a technology preview release, offering you early access to key features and innovations enabling you to test functionality.
-This release is not yet suitable for volume production use.
-The software is still maturing, and a number of things will change, including module names, repository URLs, APIs, header file names and configuration parameters.
-We'll try to mitigate the impact that these changes have on your code where possible, but please expect backwards-incompatible changes.

-Note that in this release we're changing our version numbering scheme for mbed OS releases, to a calendar-based (year and month YY.MM) scheme.
-This release (15.11) has previously been called 3.0 in some communications

 ## Getting Started